-CanoeKayak Canada recommends children sized kayaks as a tool to develop physical literacy skills for boating and educate children on how to balance, steer and propel boats before the age of 10.
+CanoeKayak Canada recommends children sized kayaks as a tool to educate children on how to balance, steer and propel boats before the age of 10.

 Noted author and philosopher Richard Louv has written on the restorative powers of nature and its ability to boost mental acuity and creativity, promote health and wellness, build smarter and more sustainable businesses, communities, and economies, and ultimately strengthen human bonds.